“Housing is a physical structure. Home is a psychological space.”

 Beyond national models for social housing, architectural innovation has also sought to redefine urban living.
 Habitat 67 in Montreal, Canada, designed by Moshe Safdie, stands as an iconic example.
 This modular, prefabricated concrete complex aimed to combine the benefits of suburban homes with the efficiency of high-density urban living.
 Each of its 354 identical, pre-cast concrete forms is arranged to create 158 unique residences, each with its own terrace.
 While not a model for mass housing due to its experimental nature, Habitat 67 symbolises the enduring quest to enhance quality of life and individuality within dense urban environments.

 The diverse stories of Eastern European standardised housing blocks, British Council housing, Vienna’s contemporary model, and innovative projects like Habitat 67, though arising from different political systems and historical contexts, share a common thread: they represent massive attempts to address housing crises.
 All, in their own ways, succeeded in providing millions with modern, dignified homes.
-They prioritised the collective good and the basic right to shelter over purely market-driven profit.
+They prioritised the collective good and the basic need for shelter over purely market-driven profit.
 While criticisms are valid—from the aesthetic monotony of some blocks to the paternalistic rules of early British estates, and the devastating impact of “Right to Buy”—their initial impact was transformative.
 They were, for millions, a symbol of stability, security, and dignity.

 Today, as the UK grapples with escalating housing unaffordability, record social housing waiting lists, and increasing homelessness—challenges exacerbated by the growing financialization of shelter and the monopolization by corporate landlords—the legacy of these 20th-century housing solutions offers lessons.
 They remind us that true societal progress is not merely about accumulating wealth for the few, but about ensuring basic necessities for all.
 The war we are fighting is not one of scarcity, but of ignorance—the ignorance that tells us we cannot afford to provide homes for our citizens when fiscally responsible models are already succeeding elsewhere.
 The historical record of these ambitious projects underscores the enduring importance of strategic collective action and a commitment to providing “enough for those who have too little,” counteracting the forces that turn shelter into mere speculation.